Fair Weather Ahead!!

 Closing Ceremonies at Park Avenue Campus

-9:00 am Dress rehearsal for all EC and Elementary students - wear SWMS t-shirts.
+9:00 am Dress rehearsal for all EC and Elementary students - wear SWMS t-shirt plus black shorts, pants or skirts and any bright 1980's style acessories.
 PA students meet in class, JR students meet at front doors.

-10:30 am Toddler students arrive wearing SWMS t-shirts.
+10:30 am Toddler students arrive wearing SWMS t-shirts, black shorts, pants or skirts and any 1980's style accessories.
 PA students meet in class, JR students meet on the 2nd floor.

 8:30 - 10:30 am Set-up.
 We'll need lots of strong folks to move tables and put up canopies.
 Meet us by the bandstand.